 - It is acceptable to her family and society to formula feed.

 - Primary health facilities are available to monitor the child’s growth.

-If any of these conditions cannot be met, which is common when mothers are living in or returning to rural areas, then exclusive breastfeeding for 4 to 6 months followed by rapid weaning off the breast is probably safest.
-In these infants, the risk of death due to gastroenteritis and malnutrition if formula fed is often higher than the risk of HIV infection via breastfeeding.
+If any of these conditions cannot be met, which is common when mothers are living in or returning to rural areas, then exclusive breastfeeding for 6 months followed by the introduction of solid foods together with breastfeeding to 2 years of age.
+In these infants, the risk of death due to gastroenteritis and malnutrition if formula fed is often higher than the small risk of HIV infection via breastfeeding.